-We also think that the current approach by owners means that decarbonisation activity is focused on higher-value assets, predominantly in higher-value locations, e.g. prime offices in central business districts and high-end residential, where the cost-to-value ratio of retrofitting is lower.
-Without collaboration and transparency on transition risks, there is the danger of a two-tier market with a strong concentration of retrofitting activity in locations and of assets with higher values, while lower-value assets and locations are at threat of decline.
+We also think that the current approach by owners means that The consultation also includes three standard templates for disdecarbonisation activity is focused on higher-value assets, preclosure and reporting - a manager disclosure sheet, a valuation dominantly in higher-value locations, e.g. prime offices in central service provider disclosure sheet and an investor reporting sheet. business districts and high-end residential, where the cost-to-val-With the industry sharing information on transition risks, it will ue ratio of retrofitting is lower.
+Without collaboration and transparbe able to build up an evidence base to support valuers to underency on transition risks, there is the danger of a two-tier market stand the impact on building values and demonstrate some of the with a strong concentration of retrofitting activity in locations and benefits to net income that decarbonisation can offer. of assets with higher values, while lower-value assets and locations are at threat of decline.